ClarifiedSecurity/catapult/docs/01-installation.md

 cp .makerc-vars.example .makerc-vars
 ```

-- Fill out all of the required vars in `.makerc-vars`, To avoid any syntax errors don't leave a space after the `:=`, follow the instructions in the comments for each variable.
-All of the `KEEPASS_*` paths are case sensitive.
+- Fill out all of the required vars in `.makerc-vars`, To avoid any syntax errors don't leave a space after the `:=` sign.
+Read the comments for each variable for more information.
+All of the `KEEPASS_*` variables are case sensitive.

 - Install all of the required dependencies for your host with:

 ```sh